$G_2'$-Slodowy Slices I: Geometric Structures: Cyclic G2' -Higgs Bundles

 \begin{remark} Let $Q$ be any non-degenerate complex bilinear form on $\C^7$.
-Then there is only one holomorphic $Q$-cross-product on $\C^7$ up to isomorphism \cite{Fon18}.
+Then there is only one holomorphic $Q$-cross product on $\C^7$ up to isomorphism \cite{Fon18}.
 Thus, it is automatically true that $(\V|_p, \times_{\V})$ is fiberwise isomorphic to $(\imoct^\C, \times)$. \end{remark}

-We now introduce the $\Gtwosplit$-Higgs bundles of interest.
-The particular shape of the underlying holomorphic bundle will allows us to form a vector bundle version of a $\C$-cross-product basis, as we now explain.
-Recall the model $\C$-cross-product basis $(e_k)_{k=3}^{-3}$ from \eqref{BaragliaBasis}.
-We write $(c_{i,j})$ for the structure constants of this basis.
+Next, we introduce the $\Gtwosplit$-Higgs bundles of interest.
+The notion of $\C$-cross product bases from Definition \ref{Defn:FCrossProductBasis} will play a key role.
+Indeed, our ambition is to leverage the particular shape of a holomorphic bundle to build form a vector bundle version of a $\C$-cross product basis.
+We shall again use the notation $(e_k)_{k=3}^{-3}$ for the model such basis from \eqref{BaragliaBasis} and $(c_{i,j})$ for the structure constants, i.e., $x_i\times x_j = c_{i,j} x_{i+j}$.